onchain-id/documentation/docs/developers/sdk/usage/deploy.md

 There are three differents ways and associated methods to deploy an ONCHAINID using a `Gateway`:
 - `deployUsingGatewayForWallet` deploys an identity for a given wallet address as a management key and as the salt.
 If the signer intends to deploy an identity for their own wallet, this is probably the method to use.
-- `deployUsingGatewayWithSaltAndKeys` deploys an identity for a given wallet using a custom salt and a list of keys to add to the identity.
+- `deployUsingGatewayWithSaltAndManagementKeys` deploys an identity for a given wallet using a custom salt and a list of keys to add to the identity.
 The identity owner won't be added as a management key, but key hashes listed as management keys keys will.
 This is useful if the signer wants to deploy an identity for a wallet for other keys than the wallet (for instance if it was lost) of with more than one management key.